SupportPartners/microsoft-vdi/README.md

 * Support Partners - [https://www.support-partners.com](https://www.support-partners.com/)

+NEED TO ADD IN SECTION HERE OUTLINING THAT THESE SCRIPTS ARE PROVIDED FOR TESTING PURPOSES ONLY AND SHOULD NOT BE DEPLOYED IN THERE CURRENT FORM TO PRODUCTION OR USED IN A PRODUCTION ENVIRONMENT

 ## License

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR